 The Charity was initially formed to provide this and to run Forum events which provided a platform on which disabled people could air their views and collectively have a stronger voice.
 Our work has developed over the years and now centres on managing community based initiatives.

 We deliver a range of services, facilitate workshops, conferences and training events, all to further and enhance the disability movement in Cornwall.
 The membership currently stands at 400 individual disabled people and 60 organisations.
 Disability Cornwall had a formal Constitution that was adopted in April 1997 and was updated in 2003 and 2006.
-As of 1 April 2011 our organisation became incorporated and we became Disability Cornwall and the Isles of Scilly Ltd.
+As of 11 November 2010 our organisation became incorporated and we became Disability Cornwall and Isles of Scilly Ltd.

 Disability Cornwall has a voluntary governing body - the Board of Trustees.
 The Board is currently made up of eight disabled people and always consists of no less than six members and no more than twelve.
 A minimum of 75% disabled people make up the Board.
 The Trustees are responsible for the policy and management of the organisation.